-If thou shalt not covet thy neigbor’s lunch were a commandment, I would still be atoning for my lunchroom jealousies from 6th grade through 12th.
+School lunch ideas for kids… If thou shalt not covet thy neighbor’s lunch were a commandment, I would still be atoning for my lunchroom jealousies from 6th grade through 12th.
 I salivated for Rosemary Antonuzzo’s lunch every single day.
-Made by her Mom Millie Antonuzzo, Ro’s lunches represented to me the best possible ingredients ever to have been placed between two slices of bread (make that Italian bread) and packed into a brown paper bag.
+Made by her Mom, Millie Antonuzzo, Ro’s lunches represented the best possible ingredients ever to have been placed between two slices of bread (make that Italian bread) and packed into a brown paper bag.

-While most of us scarfed down the standard bologna, PB&J, ham and cheese or tuna, Rosemary nibbled on meatball or eggplant parmesan sandwiches coated with the best sauce to be found outside of Italy.
-Even her tuna sandwiches weren’t standard issue, made instead of the more tasty Italian tuna.
+While most of us scarfed down the standard bologna, PB&J, ham, and cheese or tuna, Rosemary nibbled on meatball or eggplant parmesan sandwiches coated with the best sauce outside of Italy.
+Even her tuna sandwiches weren’t standard issues, instead of the more tasty Italian tuna.
 I sat next to Ro many a lunch period eating two big pieces of cafeteria chocolate cake sprinkled with powdered sugar, ready to pounce on anything she left over.
 I wanted my mom to pay Millie to make me lunch too.

-With school having just opened or about to depending on where you live, I conducted an unscientific study of kids of both sexes in the early grades.
+I conducted an unscientific study of kids in the early grades.
 “What would be the ideal lunch?”
 I asked, “if you could have anything?

-Ruthie, 7, from Chicago “doesn’t really like sandwiches,” so she’ll be taking a bag of cut-up cucumbers, a granola bar, a cheese stick (cheese sticks are a big favorite), strawberries and a drink on her first day of second grade.
+Ruthie, 7, from Chicago “doesn’t like sandwiches,” so she’ll be taking a bag of cut-up cucumbers, a granola bar, a cheese stick (cheese sticks are a big favorite), strawberries, and a drink on her first day of second grade.
 Her friend Mia is big on soup in a thermal cup.
-Remi, 8, a Long Islander will be toting a tuna sandwich, a pear, and a bag of bar-b-q potato chips.
-Chad, 6, is a dairy man, who would be happy with a lunch bag full of cheese sticks.
+Remi, 8, a Long Islander, will be toting a tuna sandwich, a pear, and a bag of bar-b-q potato chips.
+Chad, 6, is a dairyman who would be happy with a lunch bag full of cheese sticks.
 The bottom line?
 No need to knock yourself out.
 The favorites have remained the same for three generations – turkey tuna, turkey, and ham sandwiches.

-The easiest thing, of course, is to get your child to agree to buying lunch in the cafeteria – one less thing you’ll have to worry about the night before.
+The easiest thing, of course, is to get your child to agree to buy lunch in the cafeteria – one less thing you’ll have to worry about the night before.

 For those resolving to send their kids with something special for lunch, here are some ideas:

-· Lunch kebobs.
-Put combinations of foods your kids like on a skewer along with bread cubes.
+Lunch Kebobs.
+Put combinations of foods your kids like on a skewer and bread cubes.
 Instant sandwich on a stick.

-· Breakfast.
-Pack Cheerios with a plastic container of berries or raisins or craisins and a small container of milk.
+Breakfast.
+Pack Cheerios with a plastic container of berries or raisins or craisins and a small milk container.